-Finally, we will place the entire flexible array and iterator implementation into our custom namespace named lib.
+Finally, we move the entire implementation of our flexible array and iterators into our custom namespace called lib.

 Again, submit only the Array.h header file and follow the usual assignment requirements.
-The goal of this task is to demonstrate the ability to design and work with copy / move constructors / assignment operators, implement custom iterators, work with nested templates, conversion operators, and also custom namespaces.
+The goal of this task is to demonstrate the ability to design and work with copy and move constructors and assignment operators, implement custom iterators, work with nested templates, conversion operators, and also custom namespaces.